What we do

 • Measure and report publicly on how we have made it easier for businesses and individuals to work with government.

-Reducing red tape is an important part of building a stronger economy, improving services and saving Ontarians time.
+Reducing red tape is an important part of building a province where people and businesses can thrive.
 That’s why the Ontario government has made it an ongoing priority.

 Contact us